-

 Presentation

-The course aims to offer a bird-eye view of some of the most significant currents in Media Studies and Journalism, presenting a perspective on the development of the fields and their state of the art.
-Drawing on different scientific approaches, it focuses on central themes and issues in studies on communication and media, as well as on ongoing and past research conducted within the Research Unit.
-The course seeks to establish theoretical and conceptual bases for the positioning and development of individual students' projects.
+The course aims to offer a cross-sectional view of some of the most significant currents in Media Studies and Journalism, presenting a perspective on the development of these fields and the state of the art.
+Bringing together different scientific approaches, it focuses on central themes and issues in communication and media studies, seeking to establish theoretical and conceptual foundations for the positioning and development of individual research by students.
+The U.C. articulates knowledge of the field with the developed and ongoing research within the Research Unit.

 -